TeamWox SDK: How to Add Page into TeamWox Module

 1. Compile the project, start TeamWox server and open Hello World module homepage.

-Of course, it's not effective to request pages in such way, so we'll add a link to Page 3 to navigation menu of the Hello World module.
+Of course, it's not effective to request pages in such way, so we'll add a link to Page 3 into navigation menu of the Hello World module.

 //| Page Header |